HanaOctavia/Book-Recommendations/README.md

 - implementing content based filtering in creating a recommendation system, which uses the author's name to recommend to readers
 - apply collaborative filtering in making recommendation systems, which use rating data to recommend to readers

-## Content Based Filtering
+## Collaborative Filtering

-Content Base Filtering is a recommendation technique that provides recommendations to users by understanding the user's needs, preferences, and constraints.
-This information and the user's previous interactions are then created in such a way as to build a user profile.
-The advantage of this technique is that it can provide recommendations to users even though the recommended item is a new item without having to look at the rating of the new item [2].
+Collaborative filtering is a recommendation method that can provide recommendations to users based on items liked by other users who have similar preferences [2].

 The weakness of the content-based filtering technique is that it can only recommend items that are similar so that the recommended items are limited [3].